Shopping For a DAM

 Large teams who produce and distribute a high volume of content need a platform that’s immensely sophisticated and feature-rich.
 A cloud-based digital asset management (DAM) system, like MediaValet, allows users who are working with large volumes of photos from multiple events and projects to stay organized and on-task.
 MediaValet offers custom permission settings, advanced search capabilities, keyword tagging, and custom metadata.
-With sharing capabilities like branded online galleries, zipped files and custom renditions (i.e. turning a JPG into a PNG), With many integration options, MediaValet is a powerful, highly functional photo organizing solution for content-focused teams, especially those who have team members working remotely.
-On top of all that, the pricing structure includes unlimited users, user groups and training.
+With sharing capabilities like branded online galleries, zipped files, and custom renditions (i.e. turning a JPG into a PNG), With many integration options, MediaValet is a powerful, highly functional photo organizing solution for content-focused teams, especially those who have team members working remotely.
+On top of all that, the pricing structure includes unlimited users, user groups, and training.
 Explore more MediaValet features.

 2. Document-Focused Teams: DropBox

 For small, operational teams who need to store a limited number of core photos, such as employee headshots and a few event photos, but have a deeper need for document storage, an online file management solution, like DropBox, can be sufficient.
-As with other cloud-based photo organizing solutions, content is accessible from anywhere, with prominent syncing, storage and security features.
-DropBox is stronger with document management, so it’s often the preferred solution for those working primarily with documents, spreadsheets and presentations, with a secondary need to manage corporate photos.
-It also offers integrations with other business tools like Google, Slack, Zoom, Adobe, which gives the program more appeal to collaborative teams.
+As with other cloud-based photo organizing solutions, content is accessible from anywhere, with prominent syncing, storage, and security features.
+DropBox is stronger with document management, so it’s often the preferred solution for those working primarily with documents, spreadsheets, and presentations, with a secondary need to manage corporate photos.
+It also offers integrations with other business tools like Google, Slack, Zoom, and Adobe, which gives the program more appeal to collaborative teams.
 The team-based pricing and features make it ideal for organizations with a wide variety of users, and the top-tier packages offer basic metadata tagging for those looking to track additional asset information.
 Compare MediaValet and Dropbox.

 3. Professional Photographers: Adobe Bridge